Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Discussion and Limitations

-An interesting point of discussion is the required training time of the proposed approach.
-AM is by definition efficient, since assuming that we can easily reach the specified threshold, the AM generator only needs several steps to converge and satisfy the predefined condition.
-The total time accumulates linearly with the number of stimuli.
 In this work, we did not focus on training time, and we experimented mainly with larger numbers of stimuli.
 However, we can still obtain satisfactory performance even with a relatively small number of stimuli, e.g., with 3000 stimuli we can achieve an accuracy of $92$\% on MNIST.
-We needed close to 6 min to generate 3000 stimuli on a Nvidia-RTX 2000 Graphics Card.
+We needed close to 360 seconds to generate 3000 stimuli on a Nvidia-RTX 2080 Graphics Card.

+In our experiments, given the chosen configurations from our pre-study, VAE required 1076 seconds and WGAN required 2628 seconds to train on the MNIST dataset. \footnote{From our pre-study, we chose near 55 training epochs for WGAN, and 100 epochs for VAE.
+A batch size of 128 was chosen in both cases.} As such, we observe that it can be more efficient to generate a relatively small number of stimuli than training a new generative model if training time is a priority.
+On the other hand, if we want to generate a relatively large dataset it could be more efficient in terms of training times to train once a generative model, instead of producing multiple independent stimuli.
 Based on this discussion the overall training time depends on how many stimuli we need, which in turn depends on our performance requirements.

 Additionally, the generalization capability of $G_{AM}$ can be leveraged to generate multiple stimuli after the AM generator has converged.
-However the stimuli from each run are very similar.
+However, the stimuli from each run are very similar.
 Thus, additional diversity regularization is required.
 We leave this option for future work.

+Another important point regarding training times is related to data dimensionality.
+We empirically observe that as data dimensionality increases the time needed to generate one stimuli becomes relatively shorter in comparison to the time needed to train a new generative model.
+For example, generating a stimuli dataset of EEG sleep stage data, which has lower dimensionality than the MNIST data, was more inefficient than for the MNIST case, when compared to training a generative model.
+We attribute this characteristic to the relative simplicity of the AM task.
+As we scale-up data dimensionality, the AM task can potentially become relatively easier to accomplish than in lower dimensionalities when compared for example to a more complex adversarial objective.
+However, more work is needed to verify and generalize this observation.